artontray/PROJECT2/README.md

 ## Programming Structure

 Before starting coding, I wanted to have a big picture of the programming structure :

  ** Beginning of the Game ** :
  - 2 cards are revealed to both players, two options :
-  * Player 1 have more points than Player 2 :
+  * Player 1 have more points than Player 2 (Computer) :
     * Player 1 can continue with only 2 cards ("i-am-good" Click event)
         * Function AddCard() for player 2 is called
             * Function CheckResult() is called